CC ResearchBack to OCC Research

 Who Gets the Contracts?

-• Hewlett Packard — $1.03 million in software/hardware maintenance under state contract #89974, voted on at two separate meetings (May and August 2025) with nearly identical resolution text — appears to be the same contract counted twice.
-No documentation at either meeting.
+• Hewlett Packard, $1.03M in software and hardware maintenance under state contract #89974, voted at two separate meetings (May 22, 2025 and August 28, 2025) with nearly identical resolution text.
+Deduplicated as one item; no documentation at either vote.

-The 17% Tax Increase — And $183 Million in Reserves
+The 17% Tax Increase (And $183 Million in Reserves)

-In March 2026, the Board voted 6-3 to submit a preliminary FY2027 budget of $1.027 billion that includes a roughly 17% increase to the local tax levy — approximately $452 million from Jersey City property taxpayers.
+In March 2026, the Board voted 6-3 to submit a preliminary FY2027 budget of $1.027 billion that includes a roughly 17% increase to the local tax levy, approximately $452 million from Jersey City property taxpayers.

 The Board says the increase is driven by $98 million in lost state equalization aid.
 That is a real funding challenge.
 But the district's own audited financial statements raise questions about whether the full increase is necessary.